VivekThazhathattil/double-pendulum/README.md

-# Double Pendulum
+# Double Pendulum in C++
-A simple GUI for demonstrating a double pendulum
+A simple program written in C++ using SFML libraries for demonstrating a double pendulum

 # Prerequisites
 * In order to compile this, you need to have SFML and CMake installed in your system.